 The Quick History of Inman E. Page Library

-To find a book or author, use the LU Online Public Access Catalog (OPAC), the computer catalog is available throughout the library.
+To find a book or author, use the LU Online Public Access Catalog (OPAC), called Arthur.
+The computer catalog is available throughout the library.
 You can search by title, author, subject, call number, etc. If you a re unable to find the item you are looking for, ask a librarian at the information desk.
 General Stack books are located on the lower level.
 For special subject areas, see the location charts.

 Use the computer database (EBSCOhost, CD-ROM's, etc.) or printed indexes that cover your subject.
 The databases and indexes are located on the main level of the library.
 If you are not sure where to begin, ask a librarian which database is best to u se for your topic.
 Back issues of periodicals are located on the upper level.

 To find titles you are looking for, use the LU OPAC and the CD-ROM database, MARCIVES.

 Government Documents are located on the upper level of the library.